 Gerry Adams: Profile of Sinn Féin leader

-The Belfast man is one of the most recognisable and controversial figures in Irish politics and his arrest has captured worldwide attention.
+He is one of the most recognisable and controversial figures in Irish politics.

 To some he is hailed as a peacemaker, for leading the republican movement away from its long, violent campaign towards peaceful and democratic means.

 To others, he is a hate figure who publicly justified murders carried out by the Irish Republican Army (IRA).